-If there’s one word I’d describe my late husband, it would be “Adventurer” or “Wanderer”.
+If there’s one word I’d describe Ryan, my late husband, it would be “Adventurer” or “Wanderer”.

 He was an outdoorsy person who loved discovering new places.
-I am the opposite, the homebody who loves nothing more than the cozy comfort of books, food, and loved ones.
+I was the complete opposite, the homebody who loved nothing more than the cozy comfort of books, food, and loved ones.

 I remember many were surprised at how Catholic Ryan truly was.
 It came as a surprise even to his closest people in Boston that he went for Sunday Mass religiously.
 But that was Ryan, who never showed off any aspect of him, including his faith.
 It was always a private, intimate affair between him and God.

 Of course, being his spouse who shared the similar faith and value systems, I was fully aware of this side of him.
-He would unwind after work by listening to Christian teaching videos and music on YouTube.
-It wasn’t the only thing he watched, but it was among the top things he watched along with basketball, racing, English music, and Hollywood movies.
+He would unwind after work by listening to Christian videos and music on YouTube.
+It wasn’t the only thing he watched, but it was among the top things he watched with keen interest along with basketball, racing, English music, documentaries and Hollywood movies.

-Leonard Knight (1931–2014), a Vermont-born drifter and Korean War veteran, created Salvation Mountain.
-After a profound spiritual awakening in his mid-30s, Knight sought ways to share God’s love.
+Leonard Knight (1931–2014), a Vermont-born drifter and Korean War veteran, created the Salvation Mountain after a profound spiritual awakening in his mid-30s.

 He first tried building a giant hot air balloon covered in scripture, but it never flew.
-In 1984, his truck broke down near Slab City, and he decided to stay and build a small concrete monument.
+In 1984, his truck broke down near Slab City, and he decided to stay and build a small concrete monument instead.

-What started small grew into a lifelong obsession.
-Knight mixed local adobe clay with straw and hay bales, shaping the hill with whatever materials he could find—tires, telephone poles, car windows, and donated paint (over half a million gallons in total).
+What started as a small project grew into a lifelong obsession.
+Knight mixed local adobe clay with straw and hay bales, shaping the hill with whatever materials he could find: tires, telephone poles, car windows, and donated paint (over half a million gallons in total).

 The first version collapsed in 1989 after heavy rains, but he rebuilt it stronger.
 For nearly 28 years, he worked daily, welcoming visitors with a smile and his signature thumbs-up.